ACGME Fellowship Program

 Basic Scientist Pathway

 Basic Scientist Pathway Fellows receive training for at least two years in the laboratory of one of the Nephrology faculty members.
 Ongoing clinical duties include a continuing weekly half-day outpatient clinic, calls and participation in clinical conferences.
 In addition, weekly conferences are held in the laboratories of Drs.
-F. Gary Toback, Richard Quigg, Patrick Cunningham, Benjamin Ko, Hatim Hassan and Tipu Puri.
+F. Gary Toback, Patrick Cunningham, Benjamin Ko, and Hatim Hassan.